thoughtbot/maintaining-open-source-projects/book/04-quality.md

 ## Run tests on every commit

-Running tests before committing to master helps avoid one developer’s work breaking another copy of the software.
-Continuous Integration originally described a workflow in which every developer would run all unit tests in their local environment and verify they passed before sharing changes.
+Running tests before committing to master helps prevent a developer’s work from breaking software.
+Continuous Integration (CI) is a methodology that originally described a workflow in which every developer would run all unit tests in their local environment and verify they passed before sharing changes.

-Nowadays build servers automatically run all tests after every commit, and report results to the authors closing a tight feedback loop.
+Nowadays build servers automatically run all tests after every commit and report results to the authors, thus in turn closing a tight feedback loop.
 In addition to automated tests, CI environments can implement continuous processes for general quality control.
 Such processes run additional static and dynamic tests, measure and profile performance, extract and format documentation from the source code, and facilitate manual QA processes.
 This continuous application of quality control aims to improve visibility over the project’s quality.

 [Travis CI] is an open-source continuous integration service for projects hosted on GitHub.
 It’s free for open source projects.
-As other similar services, it automatically detects new commits in any branch, tries to build the project and run its tests.
-It notifies the developer about the success or failure of the run upon completion.
+Like other similar services, it automatically detects new commits in any branch, tries to build the project and run tests.
+It notifies the developer about the success or failure of the these tests upon completion.

 [Travis CI]: https://travis-ci.com/

-Travis CI will test all combinations you specify of runtimes to test against, dependency versions, and environment variables.
+Travis CI will test all combinations of runtimes you specify to test against, including dependency versions and environment variables.

 An example configuration file for a ruby library might be: